dawenzi098/Project_FF/README.md

 ----------
 GPS Reader Done.
 Enter baudrate,serial port and read cycle then click start it will output the result if signal is stable. or print "Signal is not stable."

+testsetetst